reclaimphiladelphia/reclaim_map/README.md

 *Organizer and activist map developed by Reclaim Philadelphia*

-## Introduction
+## Summary
 The Reclaim Map project intends to help citizens of Philadelphia build grassroots political power by making it easy to understand their local political environment.
-We think that people will be more confident to create change when they can see who represents them and their community at the local level.
+Our goal is to make an extremely intuitive web app that makes it easy for users to see where political boundaries lie, who represents them, and how to engage with local leaders.
+We think that people will feel more empowered to engage in electoral campaigns and direct action when they can see who represents them and their community at the local level.

-communities are more influential when they work collectively, and we think  with our neighbors and

-the more people are more connected to their local communities, the more influential they can become by collective action.
-when they can see who represents their community and how easy it can be to

-few of their neighbors' signatures are necessary to
-in their neighborhood is

-who represents them and who it is they should work together with

 ![reclima-map-overview](docs/static/img/reclaim-map-overview-screenshot.png)